FAQ: Is English Changing?

 What's important to realize is that there's no such thing as a 'sloppy' or 'lazy' dialect.
 Every dialect of every language has rules - not 'schoolroom' rules like 'don't split your infinitives', but rather the sorts of rules that tell us that the cat slept is a sentence of English, but slept cat the isn't.
 These rules tell us what language is like rather than what it should be like.

 (2) I didn't eat no dinner.

 Sentence (l) follows the rules of Standard English; sentence (2) follows a set of rules present in several other dialects.
-Neither is sloppier than the other, they just differ in the rule for making a negative sentence.
-In (l), dinner is marked as negative with any; in (2), it's marked as negative with no. The rules are different, but neither is more logical or elegant than the other.
-In fact, Old English regularly used 'double negatives', parallel to what we see in (2).
-Many modern languages, including Italian and Spanish, either allow or require more than one negative word in a sentence.
+But neither is sloppier than the other; they just differ in the rule for making a negative sentence.
+In (l), dinner is marked as negative withany; in (2), it's marked as negative with no. The rules are different, but neither is more logical or elegant than the other.
+In fact, Old English regularly used 'double negatives', parallel to what we see in (2), and many modern languages, including Italian and Spanish, either allow or require more than one negative word in a sentence.
 Sentences like (2) only sound 'bad' if you didn't happen to grow up speaking a dialect that uses them.

 You may have been taught to avoid 'split infinitives', as in (3):